openvinotoolkit/model_server/demos/embeddings/README.md

 └── subconfig.json

 ```
+> **Note** The actual models support version management and can be automatically swapped to newer version when new model is uploaded in newer version folder.
+The models can be also stored on the cloud storage like s3, gcs or azure storage.

 The default configuration of the `LLMExecutor` should work in most cases but the parameters can be tuned inside the `node_options` section in the `graph.pbtxt` file.
 Runtime configuration for both models can be tuned in `subconfig.json` file.